jaydenortiz/JaydenPackage/README.md

 3.)
 Data Visualization: Generate customizable plots for data exploration and presentation.

+Key Functions

+1.) jayden_clean_data(): This function performs common data cleaning tasks on a data frame.
+It ensures that data is clean and ready for further analysis by addressing common data quality issues.

+2.) summary_stats_plus(): This function provides a comprehensive set of descriptive statistics for both numeric and categorical data.
+It is ideal for quickly summarizing datasets to gain insights and prepare for deeper analysis.

+3.) theme_jayden_style(): This function customizes the appearance of ggplot2 plots by applying a unique theme.
+It adjusts the plot background, axis labels, titles, and grid lines to create a visually appealing visualization.

 Installation

 You can install JaydenPackage directly from GitHub using the following command: